Jackson wins 4th World Cup speedskating title of season - Local News 8

 AP Sports Writer

 KEARNS, Utah (AP) — Erin Jackson has won her fourth World Cup speedskating gold medal of the season, taking the 500 meters on home ice at the Utah Olympic Oval.
 The 29-year-old American finished in 36.809 seconds, breaking the American record of 36.90 set by Heather Richardson in a World Cup meet at the oval in 2013.
-Jackson finished 0.12 seconds ahead of world champion Angelina Golikova of Russia.
+Jackson finished 0.12 seconds ahead of world champion Angelina Golikova of Russia, who clocked 36.935.
 Jackson won two golds at the season-opening meet in Poland, becoming the first Black woman to win a World Cup speedskating title.
-In the men’s 5,000, Nils van der Poel of Sweden broke the world record.